 - Korean Marinade: I made this from gochujang, sesame oil, ginger, garlic and soy sauce for a sweet, tangy and salty flavour

-- Tofu: Make sure you get extra firm tofu and press it for at least 10 minutes before you’re ready to use it to get rid of excess moisture so that you can get crispy baked tofu.
+- Tofu: Make sure you get firm tofu and press it for at least 10 minutes before you’re ready to use it to get rid of excess moisture so that you can get crispy baked tofu.
 If you can get extra firm tofu then even better

 - Broccoli: Cut into florets

 - Portobello Mushrooms: Or use another type of mushroom if you prefer